-What: An Output-orientated specification steps back from the specifics of how a client expects a supplier to achieve their goals and provides them with what the output is expected to be.
+What: An output-orientated specification steps back from the detail of how a client expects a supplier to achieve their goals, and provides them with what the output is expected to be from the solution the supplier is proposing to be delivered.
 This gives suppliers the freedom to assist their client in developing the best route to the specified end result.
-Output specifications do not need to be any less informative or detailed, they simply take a different tack.
+Output specifications do not need to be any less informative or detailed, they simply take a different approach.

-PROS – Innovation is encouraged to flourish and niche expertise is released to create more efficient solutions and added value.
-The responsibility for success has now shifted to sit squarely on the single or managing supplier’s shoulders.
+- Pros – Innovation is encouraged to flourish and niche expertise is released to create more efficient solutions and added value.
+The responsibility for success of the solution has now shifted to sit squarely on the supplier’s shoulders.

-Why: Explaining why you are looking to undertake a project – the purpose of the product or service supplied is never, on its own, going to be enough.
-However, it adds important context to a specification and should be included even if your project best suits an Input or Output specification.
+Why: Explaining why you are looking to undertake a project – the purpose of the product or service supplied – is never, on its own, going to be enough.
+However, it adds important context to requirements or a specification and should be included, even if your project best suits an Input or Output specification.

-While clients are often adept at communicating the inputs and outputs, we have found that many struggle to quantify expected outcomes and often leave it to chance that whatever they buy will achieve those outcomes.
+While clients are often adept at communicating the inputs and outputs, we have found that many struggle to quantify expected outcomes and often leave it to chance that whatever they buy will achieve or support the organisation to achieve those outcomes.